igorski/MWEngine/README.md

 ...an audio engine for Android, using either OpenSL (compatible with Android 4.1 and up) or AAudio (Android 8.0 and up) as the drivers for low latency audio performance.
 The engine has been written for both [MikroWave](https://play.google.com/store/apps/details?id=nl.igorski.mikrowave.free&hl=en) and [Kosm](https://play.google.com/store/apps/details?id=nl.igorski.kosm&hl=en) to provide fast live audio synthesis.
+MWEngine is also used by [TIZE - Beat Maker, Music Maker](https://play.google.com/store/apps/details?id=com.tizemusic.tize).

 MWEngine provides an architecture that allows you to work with audio within a _musical context_.
 It is easy to build upon the base classes and create your own noise generating mayhem.
 A few keywords describing the